We're experiencing increased customer enquiries

 1. Keep litter out of drains and waterways

-Everything that enters street drains eventually reaches Western Port.
+Everything that enters drains, creeks and rivers eventually reaches Port Phillip and Western Port.
 Dispose of rubbish properly and pick up litter when you see it.

 Choosing indigenous plants supports local wildlife and helps stabilise soil, reducing erosion and sediment entering waterways.